Islamic Legion: Creation

-Gaddafi, who had come to power in September 1969, was not only a Pan-Africanist, but according to Gérard Prunier an Arab cultural supremacist.
+Gaddafi, who had come to power in September 1969, was not only a Pan-Africanist, but according to Gérard Prunier an Arab supremacist.
 His hostility to Chad's government of President François Tombalbaye was at least partly inspired by Tombalbaye's African and Christian background.
 It also led Gaddafi to drive the Toubou of Libya, who were considered 'black', from Fezzan and across the Chadian border.
 Gaddafi supported the Sudanese government of Gaafar Nimeiry, referring to it as an "Arab Nationalist Revolutionary Movement", and even offered to merge the two countries at a meeting in late 1971.
 Gaddafi's plans for the peaceful formation of an "Arab Union" were dashed when Nimeiry turned down his offer and negotiated the Addis Ababa Agreement ending the First Sudanese Civil War, fought with the Black, animist and Christian, South.
 Gaddafi's definition of "Arab" was broad, including the Tuareg of Mali and Niger, as well as the Zaghawa of Chad and Sudan.

 The Islamic Legion was established in May 1972.

 The priority of the Legion was first Chad, and then Sudan.
 In Darfur, a western province of Sudan, Gaddafi supported the creation of the Arab Gathering (Tajammu al-Arabi), which according to Gérard Prunier was "a militantly racist and pan-Arabist organization which stressed the 'Arab' character of the province."
 The two organizations shared members and a source of support, and the distinction between the two is often ambiguous.

 The Legion

-This Islamic Legion was mostly composed of immigrants from poorer Sahelian countries, but also, according to a source, thousands of Pakistanis and some Bangladeshis who had been recruited since 1981 with the false promise of civilian jobs once in Libya.
+This Islamic Legion was mostly composed of immigrants from poorer Sahelian countries.
 Generally speaking, the Legion's members were immigrants who had gone to Libya with no thought of fighting wars, and had been provided with inadequate military training and had sparse commitment.
 Alain Frachon, speaking of the Legion's forces in Chad, observed that they were "foreigners, Arabs or Africans, mercenaries in spite of themselves, wretches who had come to Libya hoping for a civilian job, but found themselves signed up more or less by force to go and fight in an unknown desert."

 According to the Military Balance published by the International Institute for Strategic Studies, the force was organized into one armored, one infantry, and one paratroop/commando brigade.
 It had been supplied with T-54 and T-55 tanks, armored personnel carriers, and EE-9 armored cars.
 The Legion was reported to have been committed during the fighting in Chad in 1980 and was praised by Gaddafi for its success there.
 However, it was believed that many of the troops who fled the Chadian attacks of March 1987 were members of the Legion.